 What’s the difference between HBO NOW and HBO GO?

 With a couple of similar offerings floating around the market, it’s easy to get HBO’s digital offerings mixed up.
 HBO NOW is a stand-alone streaming subscription while HBO GO provides users who subscriber to HBO through their TV provider a way to watch programs “on the go.”
-For more information, you can check out our full article on the two services here.

 How many simultaneous streams does HBO NOW allow?

 The short answer is that we don’t know.
 HBO NOW has not been forthcoming with the information.
 The service’s website doesn’t specify how many simultaneous streams are allowed.
 In HBO’s words, “For security reasons, the number of simultaneous streams is limited.”
 And that’s as specific as it gets.